 My children and I really like delving into a particular history or science subject in this way.
 We’re able to check out all sorts of library books, books on tape and videos that go with the theme.
 I can choose to include math, language arts, or other subjects that might fit with the unit.
 We don’t have to stop learning about something just because we’ve already done history three times in the week.
 And, we’re able to end the unit and move onto something else when we’ve soaked in all we can handle.

 B. How do I plan a unit study?

 I always start by gathering information and supplies.
-For instance, if I’m going to do a unit on Slavery in America, I’ll start by going through all my files, curriculum guides and bookshelves to see what I already have by way of ideas and resources.
+For instance, if I’m going to do a unit on Slavery and the Civil War, I’ll start by going through all my files, curriculum guides and bookshelves to see what I already have by way of ideas and resources.
 Oh, and I’ll also check my computer files for e-books and other resources I’ve stashed away.

 - I think I need to stop here and let you know that I keep fairly organized files, shelves and computer files, so the initial gathering of materials doesn’t take long at all.

 - All of my resource books and living literature for history are placed in chronological order on a bookshelf.
 Science books are grouped by topic.